foohardt/language-model/README.md

 2. "philosphy"
 3. "mark"

-It is interesting that the model in all three attemps predicted a noun for the next, although this effect will probably be rather random.
+It is interesting that the model in all three attemps predicted a noun for the next, although this effect was probably be rather random.
 In no case did the model predict the correct word "car".
 This effect was observed regardless of how often the word "car" appeared in the seed text.

+### Conclusion
+In the present experiment, it was proven that text can be generated with an LSTM network.
+For this purpose, a model was trained with an English text by Nietzsche.
+As a result, the model was able to generate text based on user input in the specific writing style of the text with which it was trained.
+The generated text is human readable and grammatically correct, as well as meaningful in terms of content to a limited extent.

+The duration of the training has a direct influence on the quality of the model prediction.
+Longer training leads to better quality text prediction.
+The training text is decisive for the content and expression of the prediction.

+The present model therefore uses a rather philosophical expression and everyday language is not suitable to predict.
+Also the provocation of a specific word prediction at the example "car" was not possible, even if the model in its specific expression can continue sets as user input limited meaningfully.